emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/context_oracle_tool_builder.rst

 Overview
 --------

-The ``ContextOracleToolkit`` class creates a tool that allows you to search for symbols and analyze symbol-related documentation.
+The ``ContextOracleToolkitBuilder`` class creates a tool that allows you to search for symbols and analyze symbol-related documentation.
 Given a query, it calculates the similarity between each symbol’s documentation and the query to find the most similar documents.
 Then, it uses